I’ve been a HubSpot power user for three years, even something of a HubSpot evangelist.

 Nutshell is a CRM-first solution that in recent years has focused on adding a powerful suite of sales automation and sales engagement features.
 Nutshell has always been designed to help small and medium sized businesses grow, and to that end, they’re adding a native email marketing tool that is scheduled to release in January 2021.

-Nutshell’s email marketing add-on will allow users to design and send email blasts and newsletters, as well as create audiences with the help of Nutshell’s impressive filtering features.
-In addition, their email marketing tool will provide plenty of in-product education to turn users into email marketing experts, including out-of-the-box email marketing templates and helpful tips from Nutshell’s own Growth team.
+Nutshell’s email marketing features allow users to design and send email blasts and newsletters, as well as create audiences with the help of Nutshell’s impressive filtering features.
+In addition, Nutshell Marketing provides plenty of in-product education to turn users into email marketing experts, including out-of-the-box email marketing templates and helpful tips from Nutshell’s own Growth team.

 Nutshell’s other standout features include: